Syllabus

 Course Grading

 There is a single lab project that we will be working on for the duration of the quarter.
-This project is broken up into sub-assignments that are turned in weekly and are graded on a 10-point scale.
-Lab assignments are in two parts; the first part contains a combination of homework problems that reinforce the material covered in class and also contains questions that synthesize the work done on the lab project.
+This project is broken up into sub-assignments that are turned in as scheduled.
+Lab assignments are in two parts; the first part contains homework problems that reinforce the material covered in class and also contains questions that synthesize the work done on the lab project.
 The second part is an implemented working program.
-There will be additional opportunities for extra credit.
-Late labs receive a reduction in grade.
-The maximum grade for lab assignments turned in after the class review is 5 points.
-The lab average is worth 20% of your total grade.
+There will be opportunities for extra credit.
+Labs up to a week late will receive a 10 percent late penalty.
+Labs that are more than a week late will not be accepted.
+The labs contribute 30% of your total grade.

-There will be a quiz every other Friday.
-Each quiz is worth 25 points.
-The lowest quiz score is dropped.
+There will three exams; and the lowest quiz score is dropped.
 Make-up quizzes will not be given unless arrangements are made in advance.
 The quiz average is worth 50% of your total grade.

 Under 60 F